MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-image-analyzer.md

 ---
-title: Using the Image Analyzer Extension | Microsoft Docs
+title: Using the Image Analyzer Extension
 description: This extensions lets you analyze images of contact persons and items to find attributes, so you can quickly assign them in Dynamics 365.

 author: bholtorf